kothique/request-target/README.md

 - `subject` `string` The name of the request to send.
 - `data` `any` Payload to send with the request.

 Return the result of the request on success, or throw an error.
+If there are multiple request handlers, they will be evaluated until the first defined value is returned or an error is thrown.
+If all handlers return undefined, or there are no handlers at all, returns undefined.

 ## TODO

-- Allow multiple handlers
 - Some unit tests
+- Allow handlers to receive many arguments